lowlydba/dba-multitool/docs/README.md

 ## Scripts

-To quickly install or update all the scripts below, use `install_dba-multitool.sql`
+To quickly install or update all the scripts below, use `install_dba-multitool.sql` or Install-DbaMultiTool from [dbatools :rocket:][dbatools]

 | Name | Description |
 | ---- | ----------- |